-Ban’s courage and decisiveness impressed his emperor, so he was then promoted and given more diplomatic missions.
+Ban Chao’s courage and decisiveness impressed his emperor, so he was promoted and given more missions in the West Region.

-He refused a big army that the emperor assigned him, and took only his former 36 followers started his westward journey.
+He refused the big army the emperor assigned him, took only his former 36 soldiers, and started his westward journey.

-They came to two other swing countries and made them comply again; Ban killed a regent who was supported by the Huns in one country, kidnapped and replaced a king in another.
+They came to two other swing countries and made them comply with Han again.
+Ban Chao killed a regent the Xiongnu supported in one country and kidnapped and replaced a king in another.

-After he made three countries complied within two years, the current emperor of Han departed at a young age and a 12 years old crown prince inherited the throne.
+After he made three countries comply within two years, the current emperor of Han departed at a young age, and the 12 years old crown prince inherited the throne.

-However, people from those countries that Ban had conquered begged him not to leave, one of the prime minister even killed himself to persuade Ban to stay.
+However, people from those countries begged him not to leave, and one of the prime ministers even killed himself to persuade Ban Chao to stay.

-Therefore, Ban chose to keep fighting in the west of the Han Empire, instead of enjoying an honorable and wealthy life back in his hometown.
+Therefore, he chose to keep fighting in the west of the Han Empire instead of enjoying an honorable and wealthy life back in his hometown.

-When Ban was 56 years old, a country that was supported by the Huns, betrayed the Han Empire; then Ban led around 20,000 of other complied countries' soldiers successfully defeated the allied army, which was constituted of over 50,000 warriors, and occupied stronghold of the Huns.
+When Ban Chao was 56 years old, a country that the Xiongnu supported betrayed the Han Empire.
+So, Ban Chao led around 20,000 other complied countries' soldiers and successfully defeated the Xiongnu's allied army, consisting of over 50,000 warriors who occupied their strongholds.

-In this war, the Kushan Empire was also contributive to Han Empire's success, so their king paid some tributes and requested to marry a princess of Han.
+In this war, the Kushan Empire also contributed to the Han Empire's success, so their king paid some tributes and requested to marry a princess of Han.
 But Ban Chao refused this request without asking Han's emperor to consider Kushan unqualified.

-The king of the Kushan Empire was furious and sent around 70,000 of his fine soldiers to seek for revenge; however, they were soon defeated by Ban.
+The king of the Kushan Empire was furious and sent around 70,000 of his elite soldiers to seek revenge.

 Failed Searching for the Roman Empire